-The U.S. Controlled Substances Act breaks downregulated drugs into five schedules based on their potential for addiction and abuse.
+The U.S. Controlled Substances Act breaks down regulated drugs into five schedules based on their potential for addiction and abuse.
 Drugs that fall into these classifications are known as controlled substances and if you are caught possessing, distributing, selling or manufacturing them, you can be prosecuted under both federal and Pennsylvania laws.

 Schedule I drugs are the most dangerous and Schedule V drugs are the least.
 If your drug arrest involves Schedule I or Schedule II drugs, you have an increased chance of being charged with a felony offense in Pennsylvania.
-If you are found guilty, you can be sentenced based on Pennsylvania’s mandatory minimum sentencing laws that apply to all scheduled drugs.
-If you or a family member is charged with a Schedule I or II drug crime, it is critical that you retain a criminal defense attorney who thoroughly understands drug laws.
+If you are found guilty, you can be sentenced based on Pennsylvania’s sentencing guidelines that apply to all scheduled drugs.

 Jump to a Section